TheGalfins/GNSS_Compare/docs/user_manual/ui_description.rst

 Processing schemes
 ===================

-By processing scheme or calculation module we refer to a set of settings that are considered for the estimation of the smartphone's position.
+By a processing scheme or a calculation module we refer to a set of settings that are considered for the estimation of the smartphone's position.
 The user can create a processing scheme in which he/she can choose the following:

 - Constellation: *Galileo+GPS, GPS, Galileo*